Posted on: February 27, 2019

 Educational planning is critical now.
-As a sophomore, you face crossroads, choices.
+As a sophomore, you face hard choices.
 The selection process begins as you take the first steps toward your specific trajectory.
-It is a time to determine the right degree of rigor in the curriculum, commit to developing personal interests, and devise a plan for your remaining high school years that will ensure growth and reward.
+Sophomore year is a time to determine the right degree of rigor in the curriculum, commit to developing personal interests, and devise a plan for your remaining high school years that will ensure growth and reward.

 1. Plan Your Curriculum Strategically